 Below is the Toothed murex, Haustellum dentifer, also from the Indo-Pacific.

 Below is the Snipe's bill murex, Haustellum haustellum also known as Murex haustellum.
 It is found in the Indo-Pacific.

 On the left is Zambo's murex, Homalocantha zamboi, found in the Red Sea.

 On the right is the Giant hairy melongena, Pugilina morio, also known as Murex morio and Semifusus morio.
 It is found in the Atlantic around Brazil, Angola, the Canary Islands, Cape Verde, Gabon, Mauritania, in the Caribbean Sea, and around the Lesser Antilles.
 It is found down to 30 m deep in mud and other soft surfaces in mangrove swamps and river estuaries.
 It feeds mainly on carrion.

 Adult size ranges from 7.5 - 27.0 cm.
 In traditional Brazilian medicine it is used in the treatment of sexual impotence.

-On the right is the Alabaster murex, Siratus alabaster, found in the western Indo-Pacific region.
+Below is the Alabaster murex, Siratus alabaster, found in the western Indo-Pacific region.